SPollardMS/OfficeDocs-Exchange/Exchange/ExchangeServer/clients/outlook-on-the-web/owa-vidrs.md

   - **Inbox rules**\*

-  - **Recover deleted items**\* Disabling this setting doesn't affect the deleted item retention for mailboxes; it prevents users from viewing or recovering deleted items in Outlook on the web.
+  - **Recover deleted items**\*: Disabling this setting doesn't affect the deleted item retention for mailboxes; it prevents users from viewing or recovering deleted items in Outlook on the web.

   - **Security**

   - **Change password**

-  - **Junk email-filtering** This setting doesn't enable or disable the junk email rule in mailboxes; it controls the  *availability*  of the junk email settings for users in Outlook on the web.
+  - **Junk email-filtering**: This setting doesn't enable or disable the junk email rule in mailboxes; it controls the  *availability*  of the junk email settings for users in Outlook on the web.
 For more information about the junk email rule and junk email filtering in mailboxes, see [Configure Exchange antispam settings on mailboxes](../../antispam-and-antimalware/antispam/configure-antispam-settings.md).

   - **User experience**

   - **Themes**

-  - **Premium client** If you uncheck this setting, The standard version of Outlook on the web (formerly known as the premium version of Outlook Web App) is disabled, and all clients are forced to use the light version of Outlook on the web.
+  - **Premium client**: If you uncheck this setting, The standard version of Outlook on the web (formerly known as the premium version of Outlook Web App) is disabled, and all clients are forced to use the light version of Outlook on the web.

   - **Email signature**\*